-In this section, we present our classifier geared to detect pseudoscientific videos.
-To train and test it, we use our ground-truth dataset of 5,734 videos.
-We collapse our three labels into two, combining the science with the irrelevant videos into an "Other" category; this yields a ground-truth dataset with 1,325 pseudoscience and 4,409 other videos.
+In this section, we present our classifier geared towards detecting pseudoscientific videos.
+To train and test it, we use our ground-truth dataset of 5,734 (1,325 pseudoscience and 4,409 other) videos.
 Below we describe the input features and the architecture of our proposed classifier.
-We perform an experimental evaluation to assess the classifier's performance and an ablation study to understand which of the input features contribute the most to the classification task.
+We perform an experimental evaluation to assess the classifier's performance and an ablation study to understand which input features contribute the most to the classification task.